-The Maine Vernal Pools Special Area Management Plan (VP SAMP) is an innovative, voluntary regulatory tool developed by a unique partnership of stakeholders.
-Representatives of the research, regulatory, development, and non-profit communities worked for five years on the development of this alternate regulatory mechanism.
-The US Army Corps of Engineers, University of Maine, Maine Departments of Inland Fisheries and Wildlife, Environmental Protection, and Agriculture, Conservation and Forestry, the US Fish and Wildlife Service and US Department of Environmental Protection, along with municipal planners, town managers, land trusts, and representatives from the real estate and development community began discussing vernal pool regulation and its perceived impact on development after a contentious legislative session on the topic in 2009.
+The Maine Vernal Pool Special Area Management Plan (VP SAMP) is an innovative, voluntary mitigation tool developed by a unique partnership of stakeholders.
+It is a conservation-based mitigation option that acknowledges the biological and ecological functions of vernal pools surrounded by development will be less likely to persist, recognizes the importance of local involvement in the long-term protection of vernal pools, understands that natural resources in rural areas are still under the threat of degradation from low-density sprawl, and respects that the economics of development is very location specific.
+Representatives of the research, regulatory, development, and non-profit communities worked for five years on the development of this alternate mitigation mechanism.
+The US Army Corps of Engineers, University of Maine, Maine Departments of Inland Fisheries and Wildlife, Environmental Protection, and Agriculture, Conservation and Forestry, the US Fish and Wildlife Service and US Environmental Protection Agency, along with municipal planners, town managers, land trusts, and representatives from the real estate and development community began discussing vernal pool regulation and its perceived impact on development after a contentious legislative session on the topic in 2009.